cncf/toc/operations/dd-toc-guide.md

   * link to adopters file
   * link to integrations/ compatibility information of other projects and products

+Projects should NOT be blocked if they do not have a Governance Review or a GTR/DTR completed.
+Both the Governance review and GTR/DTRs depend on the availability of our community members in our TAGs which cannot be guaranteed.

 If some of the criteria are not yet met, or missing, the TOC member triaging will add a comment detailing all items that are unmet or missing and close the application; affixing the "not-ready" label and move the card to the "Not-Ready-Will Return" column of the [TOC project board](https://github.com/orgs/cncf/projects/27/views/9)'s Applications to Move levels tab.
 Projects are expected to re-apply upon completion of outstanding items.
 When the project is ready to reapply, they should link to the previous application so the TOC may leverage and reuse as much prior work as reasonable.

 Once the TOC has triaged the application and found all criteria to have content, the TOC member performing triage comment the application is complete and ready for assignment.
 The TOC member will affix the "ready" label and move the project from the "new" column on the application's board.
 The project's application will be updated by the TOC member with a comment that details where work still needs to be completed, next steps associated with completion of those, and an estimated timeframe that the project is likely to complete those items by.